-Designing Culture: Creating Design Aware Organisations
+Designing Culture: Creating Design Aware Organizations

 Design is becoming inextricably linked with the creation of products and services, especially within technology, as John Maeda’s annual design in tech report highlights.
 As the value proposition of design is gaining more traction, questions are arising about how design fits into companies, and why, when and how it should play a role.
 ‘Design culture’ is in part the idea that design can permeate the DNA of a company and its modus operandi.

-Design works best when it operates holistically across an organisation, in a way that plays nicely with other functions and approaches.
+Design works best when it operates holistically across an organization, in a way that plays nicely with other functions and approaches.
 In tandem with this, there are some tried and testing ways to foster design culture.
 I spoke with three design leaders in an agency, a product start-up and an enterprise company about what design culture means to them, and how to make it real.

 What is Design Culture?

 ‘Design culture’ is a nebulous (and potentially trend driven!) term.
-Ryan Rumsey, Director of Experience Design at EA, talked about design culture as “Organisational intent in identifying the core purpose of an activity before going out and trying to do something.”
-Linda Nakanishi, Design Director at Nascent, echoed this, and talked about the crucial role design plays in understanding the problem, user and organisation before building something.
+Ryan Rumsey, Director of Experience Design at EA, talked about design culture as “Organizational intent in identifying the core purpose of an activity before going out and trying to do something.”
+Linda Nakanishi, Design Director at Nascent, echoed this, and talked about the crucial role design plays in understanding the problem, user and organization before building something.
 One of the value propositions of design is that it can envision products and services that people truly need and love, by deeply researching user needs.

 Tom Creighton, Design Director at Wealthsimple, had a slight reframe on the term design culture, preferring the term ‘design awareness.’
 “Design aware company culture means giving teams the room to scope and discover a problem through the process, rather than having rigidly defined scope and requirements from day one,” said Creighton.
 This is an interesting reframe, which potentially shifts from the notion of a pervasive or monolithic seeming ‘design culture’ to one that allows space for recognition of the appropriate uses of design.
-It also emphasises the role and responsibility of design in problem framing – making sure that we are building the right solution for the right problem.
+It also emphasizes the role and responsibility of design in problem framing – making sure that we are building the right solution for the right problem.
 When a company uses design to ask why before building something, design culture is born.

 So how do you know when a culture of design awareness exists in your workplace?
 For Creighton, the ‘un-scoped scope’ with clear desired outcomes is a function of design awareness.
 Similarly, for Nakanishi, it means that a design perspective becomes an inherent requirement of the work, even to the point of impacting the type of work and projects that the agency takes on.
 From Rumsey’s perspective, one clue that design culture exists is that people pause for a moment before they draft business requirement documents and roadmaps.